MohdJubairKhan/project-8Dynamic-Workforce-Insights-and-Recommendation-Platform/README.md

-# Future Workforce Trends Prediction
+# Dynamic Workforce Insights and Recommendation Platform

 ## Table of Contents
 1. Introduction